akansh27/Apache-Web-Server/README.md

 #### Configuring Source Tree
 Configuring the Apache source tree for the particular platform and personal requirement.
 This is done using the script configure included in the root directory of the distribution.
 To configure source tree using all the default options ./configure.
 To change the default options, configure accepts a variety of variables and command line options.
-- - prefix – location where Apache is to be installed.
+--prefix –location where Apache is to be installed.
 Also at this point, you can specify which features you want included in Apache by enabling or disabling modules.
 The modules are compiled as dynamic shared objects (DSO) which can be loaded or unloaded at runtime.
-Can also choose to compile modules statically by using the option - - enable-module=static e.g. $ CC=”pgcc’ CFLAGS=”-O2” \
+Can also choose to compile modules statically by using the option --enable-module=static e.g. $ CC=”pgcc’ CFLAGS=”-O2” \
 ```
-./configure - -prefix=/sw/pkg/apache
+./configure --prefix=/sw/pkg/apache
-- -enable-ldap=shared
+--enable-ldap=shared
-- -enable-lua=shared
+--enable-lua=shared
 ```
 #### Build
 Build the various parts which form the Apache package by running $ make, this will require root privileges.